Certified by Turid Rugaas

 Turid Rugaas has devoted her life to studying canine behaviour and communication, and is internationally renowned for her work on calming signals – subtle body language cues that dogs use to communicate their feelings of stress, anxiety, or discomfort.
 She has written several books on the topic, including “On Talking Terms with Dogs: Calming Signals”.
 Rugaas has received numerous awards for her work, including the Norwegian King’s Medal of Honour.

-This course is open to anyone who has completed level 1 and level 2.
+This course is open to anyone who has completed level 1 with Nordic Dog Trainer.

 - Very good knowledge about the meaning of the terms calming signals and distance increasing signals